 That is 11m taller than the Carlton Centre in central Johannesburg, which for 45 years had gone unchallenged as the “Top of Africa”.
 That slogan is plastered on signs in and around the Carlton Centre, but it is going to have to change.
-This year, after four years of construction, costing an estimated R3-billion, the Leonardo is awaiting certification by the Council on Tall Buildings and Urban Habitat as Africa’s tallest building.
+This year, after four years of construction, costing an estimated R3-billion, the Leonardo was officially certified by the Council on Tall Buildings and Urban Habitat as Africa’s tallest building.
 Even this is not very tall by international standards: the world’s tallest building, the Burj Khalifa in Dubai, is 830m high.

 Dorrestein will not divulge the cost of the penthouse suite, nor the identity of the prospective owner, except to confirm that the person is an African.
 A one-bedroom residential unit is going for a minimum of R3.5-million.
 Of the 240 residential units available, 228 have already been sold.
 With in-house restaurants, bars, shops, a swimming pool, a gym and a preprimary school, the complex is designed to meet its wealthy residents’ every need.
 “You never have to leave the building,” said Dorrestein.